“10-Minute” Butternut Squash Sauce with Pasta (Vegan Option)

 - 1 lb penne rigate or rotini or whatever pasta shape you like

-- Heat butter or olive oil in a 5- to 6-quart heavy pot over moderately high heat, then add chopped sage (or bundle, see notes above) and cook until fragrant, about 15 seconds.
-Add cubed squash, diced onion, 1.5 cups water, 3/4 teaspoon salt, and pepper to taste.
+- Heat butter or olive oil in a 5- to 6-quart heavy pot over moderately high heat, then add chopped sage and cook until fragrant, about 15 seconds.
+Add cubed squash, diced onion, 2 cups water, 1 teaspoon salt, and pepper to taste.
 If your squash pieces are not submerged in water, add more water just until they are barely covered.
-Simmer, uncovered, stirring occasionally, until squash is very tender and water has reduced considerably, about 10 to 15 minutes depending on the size of the squash pieces.
+Simmer, uncovered, stirring occasionally, until squash is very tender and water has reduced considerably, about 15 to 20 minutes depending on the size of the squash pieces.

 - While squash mixture simmers, cook pasta in a 6- to 8-quart pot of boiling salted water with a large pinch of kosher salt until al dente.
-Reserve 1 cup pasta cooking water, then drain pasta in a colander.
+Reserve a few cups of pasta cooking water, then drain pasta in a colander.

 - If you have extra sauce, store it in the fridge for a later date.
 The sauce thickens as it sits, so on subsequent uses, it will most likely be necessary to use the reserved cooking liquid to thin out.